 What is Indigenous Knowledge (IK)?

-Rather than criticize the learners’ perspectives if they seem to contradict the paradigms being promoted in the classroom environment, an effective educational experience helps uncover learners’ pre-existing conceptual understandings and uses these to help to create bridges to new understandings (Aikenhead & Jegede, n.d.).
-Jegede (1995) proposes that the cultural knowledge held by the learner, even when it may seem to come into conflict with concepts being taught, needs to be recognized, and can in many cases be used to help learners understand concepts stemming from other cultural world-views.
-However, it is important to not view what has been traditionally taught in formal education as the pinnacle of learning.
+Rather than criticize the learners’ perspectives if they seem to contradict the paradigms being promoted in the classroom environment, an effective educational experience helps articulate learners’ pre-existing conceptual understandings and uses these to help to create bridges to new understandings (Aikenhead & Jegede, n.d.).
+Jegede (1995) proposes that the cultural knowledge held by the learner, even when it may seem to come into conflict with other concepts being taught, needs to be recognized, and can in many cases be used to help learners understand concepts stemming from other cultural worldviews.
+However, it is important to not view what has been traditionally taught in formal “Western” education as the pinnacle of learning.
 Providing opportunities for multiple ways of understanding the world can lead to a deeper understanding of the complexities of knowledge.

 Implications for Classroom and School Include:

-- The willingness of educators to see themselves as learners, and seek to develop their own understandings first.
+- The willingness of educators to see themselves as learners, and seek to develop their own understandings first

 - Understanding that education systems are not value neutral.
 Instead what is taught, and how it is taught reflects cultural values.
 Helping learners understand this may help them navigate through differing cultural beliefs.